 - com.samsung.android.email (deny adding/modifying samsung email accounts)

 - Click Next and give a name and description for the profile.
-After that, you can distribute the restriction to desired devices using the Deploy > Deploy configuration profile option from the page toolbar.
+After that, you can distribute the restriction to desired devices using the Deploy on the configuration profile.
+Here denying the account modification is used as an example.
+Select the profiles to deploy first and then press Deploy.

 Device owner = Work Managed Device